smokingpun/smokingpun.github.io/_posts/2015-05-15-Developing-a-message-architecture-through-card-sorting.md

 Also, make sure your designer knows and supports your message architecture.
 There's no point in your content producers going out of their way to show how approachable you are, if your designer favours a small paragraph text size and lots of images that take ages to load on mobile.

-###Concluding thoughts about establishing a message architecture
+###Concluding thoughts about developing a message architecture

 By establishing a message architecture though a card sorting session, you'll make sure that your startup stands out from the crowd and that customers know what makes you special.
 You'll also discover who you are and why you're different – something that isn't always obvious when you're head down building your MVP.
 Just make sure that your card sorting session is professionally conducted and taken (fairly) seriously by all involved.
 You don't want it descending into a shouting match or a gossip session!